jamitz440/typinggsClone/README.md

-Juts rebuilding Typings.cc as a little challenge for myself.
+Just rebuilding Typings.gg as a little challenge for myself.